 Remember, the unit of our answer will have to be in pieces.
 The answer gives us 35 pieces/bag and 6 bags, to have the unit pieces remaining, the bags must cancel out.

-Sam has 28 treats that he wants to divide evenly to his 4 cats, he distributes the treats evenly amongst 4 bowls, how many treats are there per bowl?
+Sam has 28 treats that he wants to divide evenly for his 4 cats.
+He distributes the treats evenly amongst 4 bowls.
+How many treats are there per bowl?

 Write what we know from the question.